 Ramadan Hours

-• Employee rights during Ramadan: Employers must ensure that employees are given these reduced hours without any reduction in pay.
+- Employee rights during Ramadan: Employers should make sure that they are provided the reduced hours without any form of deductions.

 Leaves and Holidays

-The UAE’s new labor law outlines clear guidelines for maternity leave, paternity leave, annual leave, and sick leave, providing employees with more comprehensive rights.
+The new labor law of the UAE has well-defined the provisions of maternity leave, paternity leave, annual leave, as well as sick leave, and offers employees detailed rights.

 Maternity Leave